Ray G. Newman, Chair

 Special Program Requirements

-The following are requirements for a degree in public health:
+The following are requirements for a degree in allied health or public health:

 Cumulative GPA of 2.5 to be admitted into the program